 Where should you shop around?
 You can look online for auto financing, and you can even compare potential rates with some interfaces.
 But you should definitely check out one or two local credit unions, too.
 They often offer lower rates and better terms, particularly for those with less-than-perfect credit.

-Lenders typically give you a few financing options to choose.
+Lenders typically give you a few financing options to choose from.
 You’ll likely notice that a lower term gets you a lower interest rate, as well.
-Plus, financing for a shorter terms means you’re taking a bigger bite of the loan’s principal with every payment.
-This means that you’re less likely to owe more on the vehicle than it’s worth at any point in the life of the loan.
+Plus, financing for shorter terms means you’re taking a bigger bite of the loan principal with every payment.
+This means that you’re less likely to owe more on the vehicle than its worth at any point in the life of the loan.